There's new evidence that depression is not just a disorder of the mind.

 Neuropolitics is going global.
 To what end?
 At what cost?

-Why is the placebo effect intensifying sharply among Americans—and why now?
+Why is the placebo effect intensifying among Americans—and why now?

 Ghostwriters, massaged data, tiny print, and children’s toys—part of Big Pharma's arsenal of "defeat devices," outlined in Steven Brill's series, America's Most Admired Lawbreaker.